Geometric characterization of Lyapunov exponents for Riemann surface laminations: Introduction

 The second step shows that the above heat diffusions can be approximated by the expansion rates.
 To do this we establish a new geometric estimate on the heat diffusions (see Lemma \ref{L:key} below).
 In fact, this delicate estimate relies on the proof of the geometric Birkhoff ergodic theorem developed in a previous joint-work with Dinh and Sibony \cite{DinhNguyenSibony1}.
 Combining the two steps, Part (ii) of Theorem \ref{T:main} follows.

 The article is organized as follows.
 Section \ref{S:preparation} sets up the background of this work.
 Section \ref{S:leaf-directions} is devoted to the proof of Theorem \ref{T:VA} and Part (i) of Theorem \ref{T:main}.
 The first step in the proof of Part (ii) of Theorem \ref{T:main} is developed in Section \ref{S:expectation}.
 The second step is given in Section \ref{S:Proofs}.
-When the lamination $(X,\Lc)$ and the cocycle $\mathcal A$ arise from suspensions, in parallel to our approach there is another classical way to define Lyapunov exponents using the geodesic flows.
-This classical approach has been widely used by Bonatti, G\'omez-Mont, Viana and many others (see \cite{BGM,BGMV} and the references therein).
+When the lamination $(X,\Lc)$ and the cocycle $\mathcal A$ arise from some particular suspensions, in parallel to our approach there is another classical way to define Lyapunov exponents using the geodesic flows (see, for example, \cite{BGM}).
 The last section is devoted to the proof that, in this context, both approaches give the same Oseledec decomposition and the same Lyapunov spectrum.
+Nevertheless, our method gives more geometric properties than the other one.
 Moreover, this context corresponds to a very special case of our result when the lamination consists only of a single leaf.
 The section is concluded with some open questions and remarks.

 {\bf Acknowledgement.} The author would like to thank Alano Ancona for interesting discussions.
+He also thanks the referee for carefully reading the paper and for suggestions leading to the improvement of the exposition.
 This work was partially prepared during the author's visit at the Max-Planck Institute for Mathematics in Bonn.
 He would like to express his gratitude to this organization for hospitality and for financial support.